-A summary of the principal accounting policies adopted (which have been applied consistently, except where noted), judgments and key sources of estimation uncertainty, is set out below.
+A summary of the principal accounting policies adopted, judgments and key sources of estimation uncertainty, is set out below.

-Ad Meliora Academy Trust is a company limited by guarantee, incorporated on 8 July 2016 in the UK, and registered at the following address: St Edmunds Community Foundation School, Kilham's Way, Kings Lynn, PE30 2HU.
+Ad Meliora Academy Trust is a private company limited by guarantee, incorporated on 8 July 2016 in the UK, and registered at the following address: St Edmunds Community Foundation School, Kilham's Way, Kings Lynn, PE30 2HU.

-The financial statements are prepared in pounds sterling and are rounded to the nearest pound.
+The financial statements are presented in pounds sterling and are rounded to the nearest pound.